 - In the garage.
 Products of combustion are present when you start your automobile. - Normal cooking may cause nuisance alarms.
 If a kitchen alarm is desired, it should have an alarm silence feature or be a photoelectric type. - Do not install within 6 ft. of heating or cooking appliances. - Less than 4" (10cm) from the peak of an "A" frame type ceiling. - In an area where the temperature may fall below 40°F or rise above 100°F, such as garages and unfinished attics. - In dusty areas.
-Dust particles may cause nuisance alarm or failure to alarm. - In very humid areas (above 95% RH, non-condensing).
-Moisture or steam can cause nuisance alarms. - In insect-infested areas. - Smoke alarms should not be installed within 3 ft (.9m) of the door to a bathroom containing a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Near lights.
-Electronic "noise" generated by the electronics may cause nuisance alarms. - Do not install near vents, flues, chimneys. - Do not install near fans, doors, windows or areas directly exposed to the weather.
+Dust particles may cause nuisance alarm or failure to alarm. - In very humid areas.
+Moisture or steam can cause nuisance alarms. - In insect-infested areas. - Smoke alarms should not be installed within 3 ft (.9m) of the door to a bathroom containing a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Near fluorescent lights.
+Electronic "noise" may cause nuisance alarms. - Smoke alarms are not to be used with detector guards unless the combination (alarm and guard) has been evaluated and found suitable for that purpose. - Do not install near vents, flues, chimneys or any forced/unforced air ventilation openings - Do not install near fans, doors, windows or areas directly exposed to the weather.